 City Passes for Rome

 Rome has several city attraction passes which bundle entry tickets together.
-For 3 days, we recommend the Rome Tourist Card, which includes the Vatican Museums, Colosseum, and a tour of St. Peter’s Basilica.
+For 3 days, we’d point you at the Rome Tourist Card, which includes the Vatican Museums, Colosseum, and a tour of St. Peter’s Basilica.

 Another option is the Omnia Rome and Vatican Pass, which includes public transport as well as attraction entry.
 This is a 3-day pass, so it lines up well with this itinerary.